infiniti888/Social-Science-Miner/README.md

 # System description
 There are 6 Python scripts
-extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).
+load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model, is very fast because it does not require loading the whole collection.
+Also includesthe log-perplexity measure of Gensim tested with different validation sets of documents to evaluate each model). load_topic (Doing the Topic Model process step by step from the documents to generate the files used in load_LDA_model). extract_bibliography (Extracting bibliography of each document, each year appearing there and comparing similarity between bibliographies). extract_intro (Extracting the introduction of each document).
 KeywordFinder3Nouns (Extracting the keyword section of each document).
-Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined). load_LDA_model (Loading the corpus and dictionary already filtered and training or loading an LDA Topic Model). load_topic (Doing the Topic Model process step by step).
+Metodo(classifying each document by its investigation method into 4 categories: qualitative, quantitative, mixt or undefined).